jeanslack/Videomass/execute_sources.md

 - wxPython Classic >=3.0
 - FFmpeg

-For details on how to install required dependencies on your system, see first part of the [Build a redistributable package](building_package.md),  and then proceed with the following explanation:
+For details on how to install required dependencies on your system, see first part of the [Build a redistributable package](building_package.md) for your OS,  and then proceed with the following explanation:

 on MacOS and Gnu/Linux open a terminal window and place it inside unzipped sources folder.
 ```